tlienart/Xranklin.jl/docs/syntax/code.md

 </div>
 ```

-If the code block didn't fail, the _appropriate representation_ of a result that is
-not `nothing` is obtained by considering the following cases in order:
+If the code block didn't fail, the _appropriate representation of the result_ is obtained by considering the following cases in order:

+1. the result is `nothing`, nothing gets shown (no string),
 1. there is a custom `html_show` function for `typeof(result)` that is defined
-in your `Utils`: the string returned by the call to that function is then added,
+in your `Utils`, the string returned by the call to that function is then added,
+1. the object has a `Base.show` method for `MIME"image/svg+xml"` or `MIME"image/png"`,
-1. the object can be shown as an SVG or PNG image: the image is automatically saved to
-an appropriate location and shown (with priority to the SVG output),
+the image is automatically saved to an appropriate location and shown (with priority to SVG output),
+1. the object has a `Base.show` method for `MIME"text/html"`, it gets called and the HTML gets shown,
+1. the object has a `Base.show` method for `MIME"text/plain"`, it gets called and shown in a `<pre><code class="code-result language-plaintext">...</code></pre>` block,
-1. the output of `Base.show(result)` is added in a `<pre><code...` block.
+1. otherwise, the fallback `Base.show` is called and shown as in the previous point in a `<pre><code...` block.

 Note that you can always suppress the display of a code block result by
 adding a final '`;`' to the code.